 How do I drop a class?

 Students can drop a course at any time during the add/drop period without penalty.
 After the add/drop period ends course drops become withdrawals.
-Students should always check the Academic Calendar to determine add/drop dates and be aware that those dates are significantly shorter for Session A and Session B courses.
+Students should always check the Academic Calendar to determine to add/drop dates and be aware that those dates are significantly shorter for Session A and Session B courses.

 What is a 'withdrawal'?

-Any course dropped after the official Add/Drop date is considered a Withdrawal.
+Any course dropped after the official Add/Drop date is considered a withdrawal.
 A withdrawal will remove the student from the course with a grade of W. This grade has no impact on GPA but can have repercussions with regards to financial aid or on-campus housing.
 Students should always speak to their advisor prior to withdrawing from a course.